All Episodes

 Let me just finish.

-A lot of people believe, including myself, that that is why this the interest in this case is more than just about what one rich guy happened to do in terms of his private life and the crimes that he committed and having sexual contact with underage girls.
+A lot of people believe, including myself, that that is why the interest in this case is more than just about what one rich guy happened to do in terms of his private life and the crimes that he committed and having sexual contact with underage girls.

-It goes to a lot about how very powerful people who are connected can get away with a lot of things that people who aren't can't, how people with relations with the Israeli government in particular seem to enjoy all sorts of leverage and benefits in the fact that his best friend was literally the former prime minister of of Israel, the fact that the red carpet was rolled out for him all the time, and the fact that he continued to circulate with all of the most powerful people in the country.
+And the fact that his best friend was literally the former prime minister of Israel, the fact that the red carpet was rolled out for him all the time, and the fact that he continued to circulate with all of the most powerful people in the country.

 I agree.